galaxyproject/galaxy-hub/src/support/index.md

 Note: The galaxy-user mailing list has been retired.
 Galaxy scientific user and tool help has moved to **[Galaxy Biostar](/src/support/biostar/index.md)**.

 ## IRC Channel

+Galaxy also has an IRC channel in which you can participate.
+You can connect to the chat directly via browser  [here](http://webchat.freenode.net/?channels=#galaxyproject).
+This IRC channel is an informal online gathering place for the Galaxy community to post questions and help each other out.

+Alternatively you can use the Gitter [channel](https://gitter.im/galaxyproject/Lobby) which is mirrored to the IRC.

+The #galaxyproject IRC channel has an [online public archive](https://botbot.me/freenode/galaxyproject/) (starting 2014/10/22) and these archives are included in the Galaxy [search engines](http://galaxyproject.org/search/web).